Milnor Invariants and Twisted Whitney Towers: Twisted Whitney towers and gropes

 A simple example of the construction (in the framed case) is illustrated in Figures~\ref{bing-hopf-example-with-tower} and \ref{bing-hopf-example-tower-and-grope-with-tree}, which show how an order $2$ Whitney tower bounded by the Bing-double of the Hopf link can be converted to a class $3$ capped grope.

-For each $t_p\in t(\cW)$, the construction works upward from a chosen Whitney disk having a boundary arc on an order zero disk $D_i$, which corresponds to the choice of an $i$-labeled univalent vertex of $t_p$, creating caps out of Whitney disks, then turning these caps into surface stages whose caps are created from higher-order Whitney disks, and so on.
+For each $t_p\in t(\cW)$, the construction works upward from a chosen Whitney disk having a boundary arc on an order zero disk $D_i$, which corresponds to the choice of an $i$-labeled univalent vertex of $t_p$, creating caps out of Whitney disks, then turning these caps into surface stages whose caps are created from higher-order Whitney disks, and so on, until the process terminates when each framed cap has a single intersection with a bottom stage surface.
 The resulting dyadic branch of $G^c$ will inherit the tree $t_p$ as a subset.
 Similarly, for each $\iinfty$-tree $\pm J^\iinfty\in t(\cW)$ the construction will yield a dyadic branch containing $J^\iinfty$ with the $\iinfty$-vertex sitting in a $\pm 1$-twisted cap.

-Figure~\ref{surgery-stepAandB-fig} illustrates a surgery step and the corresponding modification of the embedded tree near a trivalent vertex corresponding to a Whitney disk $W_{(I,J)}$ in $\cW$.
+\textbf{The surgery step:} Figure~\ref{surgery-stepAandB-fig} illustrates a surgery step and the corresponding modification of the embedded tree near a trivalent vertex corresponding to a Whitney disk $W_{(I,J)}$ in $\cW$.
 The sheet $c_I$ is a (temporary) cap which has already been created, or is just an order zero disk $D_i$ with $I=i$ in the first step of creating a dyadic branch of $G^c$.
 Any interior intersections of $W_{(I,J)}$ are not shown.
 After the surgery which turns the $c_I$ into a surface stage $S_I$, the Whitney disk $W_{(I,J)}$ minus part of a collar becomes one cap $c_{(I,J)}$, and a normal disk to the $J$-sheet becomes a dual cap $c_J$.

 The $S_I$ stage inherits the orientation of $c_I$, and the cap $c_{(I,J)}$ inherits the orientation of $W_{(I,J)}$.
 As pictured in Figure~\ref{surgery-stepAandB-fig}, the effect of the surgery on the tree sends the trivalent vertex in $W_{(I,J)}$ to the trivalent vertex in the $S_I$ sheet, with the induced orientation.
 The cap $c_J$ is a parallel copy of what used to be a neighborhood in $c_I$ around the negative intersection point paired by $W_{(I,J)}$, but with the opposite orientation, so that $c_J$ has a single positive intersection with the $J$-sheet.